 You will live for seven weeks with a Chilean host family in the city of Valparaíso or Viña del Mar.
 Through this experience you will gain important insights into Chilean society, improve your language skills, and experience daily life in Chile.

-You will also spend about 10 days living with a Mapuche family near Temuco in the south.
-This rural homestay allows you to compare your experience in Valparaíso and become familiar with the Mapuche way of life.
-During this homestay, you will participate in activities with your families and explore concepts of indigenous self-determination, healthcare, political participation, and family life.
+You will also spend about 10 days living with a Mapuche family near Temuco in the south and four days with a Putre Aymara community during the excursion to the northernmost part of Chile.
+These two rural homestays will allow you to compare your experience in Valparaíso and become familiar with the Mapuche and Aymara way of life.
+During these homestays, you will participate in activities with your families and explore concepts of indigenous self-determination, healthcare, political participation, and family life.

 Other accommodations during the program include hostels, private homes, or small hotels.